MarioGrusz/MarioGrusz/README.md

 I have built projects that reflect my interests and include:

-* web scraping project for coffee enthusiasts [bean bazaar](https://www.thisisfaraday.com/)
+* web scraping project for coffee enthusiasts [bean bazaar](https://beanbazaar.netlify.app/)
-* ai based app for Spanish language learners [hable mas](https://www.thisisfaraday.com/)
+* AI based app for Spanish language learners [hable mas](https://hable.netlify.app/)
-* learning planner for everyone [task ease](https://www.thisisfaraday.com/)
+* learning planner for everyone [task ease](https://taskease-app.netlify.app/)

+In this next phase of my journey, I am seeking positions in which I can apply my skills in a professional capacity.

 Every challenge is an opportunity to learn and grow.
 If you've navigated a similar path or have insights to share, I'd love to connect and share experiences.

 * Read more about me in my [portfolio](https://www.mariuszgruszczynski.com/).
 * If you find my profile interesting, please feel free to reach out. mario.gruszczynski@gmail.com

-* PS Facing challenges as a self-taught developer in transition, I welcome connections.
-If you're in a similar position, let's connect!

 ### Technologies
 <p>